Matias-Ramos/orAutomotores/README.md

 The stock of vehicles is updated through the noSQL database Firestore (a Google service).

 ### Project execution
+Clone the repository.
+Run "npm install".
 Run "npm start" on the IDE terminal.
 The app should automatically open in development mode.
 Otherwise, you can open the app manually by accessing the host [http://localhost:3000] in the browser.

 ### Project initialization
 The project was initialized with "npx create-react-app".